meg-simula/meg-simula.github.io/index.md

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

-<p>2026-08-19: Congratulations to Dr. Bálint Laczkó, who successfully defended his PhD thesis today! </p>
+<p>2026-08-19: Congratulations to Dr. Bálint Laczkó, who successfully defended his PhD thesis "Instrumental Image Sonification" at the Faculty of Humanities, University of Oslo today!
+It has been my privilege to take part in this research at the interface between music technology, mathematics and the life sciences. </p>
 <p>2026-08-17: A big welcome to Jakob L. Sønstebø, who is joining the DigiCells team as a PhD candidate. </p>
 <p>2026-08-05: I visited the University of California San Diego in connection with the <a href="https://www.simula.no/education/courses-summer-schools/summer-school-computational-physiology">2026 SUURPh Summer School in Computational Physiology</a> (Aug 5-13 2026).
 Thanks to Andrew McCulloch and Padmini Rangamani for excellent hosting as always. </p>
 <p>2026-07-26: I gave a public lecture on <a href="https://www.festum-pi.eu/event-details/discussion-marie-e-rognes-vangelis-harmandaris-piano-maximos-georgogiannakis-ogbunigwe">Deltas of the Brain: Mathematics, Supercomputing and the Rhythms of Life</a>, in addition to an invited scientific talk at the 2026 <a href="https://www.festum-pi.eu/">Festum Pi Summer School and Research Conference</a> in Chania, Greece (Jul 25-30 2026).
 Thanks to Cédric Villani, Katharina Schratz and entire organization team for the delightful invitation. </p>